Urch1234/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Command to print Hello world
+Command to print confused smiley